Graduate School of Teaching and Learning Assistantships/Scholarships

 What is a scholarship?

 A scholarship provides graduate students the opportunity to pursue an advanced degree.
 Candidates complete an application process for the competitive scholarships that are awarded for full-time study.
 The scholarship pays for the majority of the instructional fees while scholarship winners are expected to pay all fees.
 Graduate students may also apply to receive a stipend for working approximately 20 hours per week at the university while pursuing the degree.
 This competitive opportunity is available through BGSU's School of Teaching and Learning (STL).
-Those who are awarded a scholarship attend the face-to-face Summer Literacy Institute (June-August) and Graduate Student Orientation (August).
-Applications are due February 15.
+Those who are awarded a scholarship attend the face-to-face Summer Literacy Institute May-August) and Graduate Student Orientation (August).
+Applications are due January 15.

 What do graduate assistants do?